DoraYh/drl-atari/README.rst

 ################################################################################

-Week 2: Prepare the Atari Emulators
+Week 2: Prepare the Environments
 ================================================================================

 **[Tips]**: